Limited edition colours

 What are the glide ratio (L/D), trim and maximum speeds?

-We know that these data are interesting for you as a pilot, but for us to publish them would be a bad idea for the following reasons:
+Skywalk know that these data are interesting for you as a pilot, but for Skywalk to publish them would be a bad idea for the following reasons:

-1) Performance data are highly dependent on the drag of the pilot and are thefore related to sitting position and harness.
-The difference between aerodynamically favorable and unfavorable harnesses and sitting positions can be as much as a whole L/D number.
+1) Performance data are highly dependent on the drag of the pilot and are therefore related to sitting position and harness.
+The difference between aerodynamically favourable and unfavourable harnesses and sitting positions can be as much as a whole L/D number.

 2) Performance increases with the size of the glider.
 A large glider will always outperform the same glider in a smaller size.
 So a question about the performance of a glider is always also a question about the size.